withastro/docs/src/pages/en/guides/deploy/github.md

               node-version: 16

           # Not using npm?
 Change `npm ci` to `yarn install` or `pnpm i`
-          # to run npm ci you must have a package-lock.json file in your repository.
           - name: Install dependencies
             run: npm ci